cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I read a skill book but my skill didn't go up!

 This is because you "can't concentrate" if you're horny, so you don't get 100% skill experience from skill books.
 Check the _Magic Effects_ tab of your _Magic_ window for **red** effects that affect experience gain.
 Usually they are marked **Lover's Desire**.
 If you're not locked up with something, alleviate that need and then read the book.
-If you're locked into gear and can't _take care of business_, you're out of luck.
-Leave the book where it is and read the next one you come across, otherwise it will be wasted.
+If you're locked into gear and can't take care of business, I have taken a cue from _Living Skyrim_ and made picking up a book the default instead of reading it.
+If you want to read a book (for example Inigo or LOTD notes) without stealing them, draw your weapon first.

 ### I'm running _Light But Kinky_ and I can't find my save!